xwu/xwu-swift-numerics/floating-point-part-3.md

 [ref 13-1]: https://bugs.swift.org/browse/SR-7124

-## Conversions between floating-point types
+## Conversions among floating-point types

 Two different initializers are provided for conversions between standard library binary floating-point types.
 A value of `source` of type `T` can be converted to